Neither image is likely to entice visitors to the state, but it does have its attractions.

 Fargo (and Moorhead, Minnesota)

 Fargo is the largest city in North Dakota.
 In combination with neighboring Moorhead, Minnesota, it is the educational and cultural capital of the region.
-The city is home to three colleges (Concordia College, Moorhead State University, and North Dakota State University); arts, music, and theater groups; museums (including the Plains Art Museum, the Rouke Center for the Arts, and the Hjemkomst Center).
+The city is home to colleges, arts, music, and theater groups; museums (including the Plains Art Museum, the Rouke Center for the Arts, and the Hjemkomst Center).

 Historically an important business and trading center and home to the sprawling the University of North Dakota, Grand Forks is the third largest city in the state.
 Despite a devastating flood and fire, the city retains a small historic core of buildings far grander than is expected in a city of this size.
 While there aren’t a lot of activities for visitors, it’s worth driving through the sprawl that fills the space between the freeway and downtown to get a feel for what this city might have been like early in the 20th century.
 Unfortunately, the downtown core and adjoining historic residential neighborhood are separated (and protected) from the Red River by high concrete floodwalls.
 The wall makes the city feel closed-in, completely isolating it from the river that is both the city’s reason for being and the source of its destruction.

 Maybe for this reason, there aren’t many restaurants downtown.
 However, a short walk across the Sorlie Bridge takes you over the Red River to East Grand Forks, Minnesota, where an invisible flood wall protects the city while allowing the tiny downtown to retain its connection to the river.

 A walk across the bridge provides both a chance to ponder how high the floodwaters actually get here and leads to several dining options.
 Recommendations include: